liflab/beepbeep-3-book/markdown/custom/README.md

 ### Greater Input and Output Arity

-This second example will show a processor that takes as input two traces.
+This second example displays a processor taking two traces as input.
 The events of each trace are instances of a simple user-defined class called `Point`, defined as follows:

 ``` java
 public class Point {